jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 > __Exercises:__ Let's create a text file that has the current date and time in it.
 Type ```date > timestampfile```  (The ```> ``` is a shell meta character that redirects output from the screen to another file.
 We will learn more about this in chapter 6.)

-  *  Now copy that file to the ```/tmp``` directory--what would be the commands?
-  *  Now let us make a new directory under our home directory called notes (remember the filesystem is an upside down tree)
+ > __Exercise:__ Now copy that file to the ```/tmp``` directory--what would be the commands?
+Now let us make a new directory under our home directory called notes (remember the filesystem is an upside down tree)

-  *  What command would we use?  ```mkdir notes```.
-  *  Now let us copy the file ```timestampfile``` into the notes directory.
-  *  What command would you use?
+  > __Exercise:__ What command would we use?  ```mkdir notes```.
+Now let us copy the file ```timestampfile``` into the notes directory.
+What command would you use?
 What would the full command and arguments look like?
-  *  How would you change directory and list the content of the notes directory (hint cd and ls)?

-*Note* if you get lost in the Linux filesystem tree you can always tpye cd ~ (tilde) and you will be taken back to your user home directory.
+How would you change directory and list the content of the notes directory (hint cd and ls)? *Note* if you get lost in the Linux filesystem tree you can always tpye cd ~ (tilde) and you will be taken back to your user home directory.

 ### Command Nomenclature